 Island Miniature Schnauzers

 Island Miniature Schnauzers is located on Vancouver Island, just outside of the town of Sooke in a geographical area called Otter Point – 50 kms. from Victoria, BC.
 We are a registered breeding and boarding facility, established in 2006.
 We participated in 6 months of CRD public hearings to obtain our license.
 Our acreage has been rezoned to comply with our breeding and boarding license.
-We have a satellite office in Alberta, operated by our Senior Operations Manager.
+We have a satellite office in Alberta, operated by our Senior Business Partner.
 Related puppy postings will reflect “Alberta” in the heading.
 We have a Breeding Partner located 5 kms. from our farm – our Senior Groomer and Home Life Trainer.
 These puppy postings will reflect this information.

 Upon arriving at our farm, you will find yourself amidst a group of brightly coloured, lush coated Miniature Schnauzer puppies.
 Our adult breeding dogs share their own living quarters which includes group doggie beds and a large activity centre.
 Couches, chairs, cushions and slides are the furnishings of their large pens.

 At Island Miniature Schnauzers our Breeding Portfolio (under “The Parents” tab) reflects our current lineup of our Doggang.
 This database continuously changes as we positively alter our ever evolving multi-lineaged platform.
 Our females are retired at three years of age.

 Each Doggang pack is separately romped up into our forest – allowing them to enjoy their freedom at their own pace.
 It is quite a sight to watch each Doggang member race up our steep hill, challenging each other with speed and agility.

 These packs and their living quarters are described below.

 Valley View – Pack #1